 Two important causes of anaemia are iron malabsorption and blood loss.
 The presence of anaemia needs to be promptly addressed.

 Causes of jaundice can be split into pre-hepatic, hepatic and obstructive:

-Pre-hepatic jaundice is described when there is an increased production of bilirubin or decreased uptake by hepatocytes.
+Pre-hepatic jaundice: Hyperbilirubinaemia secondary to is described when there is an increased production of bilirubin or decreased uptake by hepatocytes.
 There will be a large amount of unconjugated bilirubin in the blood.

-Hepatic jaundice is described when the liver is unable to metabolise and excrete bilirubin efficiently enough due to pathology.
-Excretion, however, is the rate-limiting step.
+Hepatic jaundice: Hyperbilirubinaemia due to a failure of the liver to metabolise or excrete the bilirubin efficiently enough.
 There will be an increase in both conjugated and unconjugated bilirubin in the blood.

 Inspection of the hands should be done in an intentional and noticeable way.
 Look at the nails carefully for the following signs:

 Clubbing: This can be due to inflammatory bowel disease, coeliac disease, GI lymphoma or malabsorption.